rust-lang/rust/README.md

     #[rustfmt_skip]  // requires nightly and #![feature(custom_attribute)] in crate root
     #[cfg_attr(rustfmt, rustfmt_skip)]  // works in stable
     ```
-* When you run rustfmt, place a file named rustfmt.toml in target file
+* When you run rustfmt, place a file named `rustfmt.toml` or `.rustfmt.toml` in
-  directory or its parents to override the default settings of rustfmt.
+  target file directory or its parents to override the default settings of
+  rustfmt.
 * After successful compilation, a `rustfmt` executable can be found in the
   target directory.
 * If you're having issues compiling Rustfmt (or compile errors when trying to